 Using Persistence to Pinpoint Initiatives that Boost Enrollment and Net Tuition Revenue

 It isn’t easy to account for all variables affecting student success when measuring support programs with the standard enrollment, retention, and graduation metrics.
 Events beyond the institution’s control can impact enrollment and retention.
 Graduation rates can take years to change.
 Evaluation methods that don’t control selection bias or compare mismatched groups can result in skewed assessment results, misinforming strategic decisions.

 While retention and graduation rates offer macro-level insights about how well an institution supports students, persistence provides more immediate visibility into which programs directly influence re-enrollment and contribute to net tuition revenue each semester.
 Understanding student success initiatives’ return on investment enables institutions to adjust strategies more readily and reallocate resources to the most effective programs.

 A Civitas Learning analysis of over 1000 student success initiatives found that forty percent of student success initiatives have no measurable impact on persistence to graduation, and 20% of initiatives that are effective in helping students overall don’t work for specific student groups.
 Without that ability to know what works and for whom, institutions may continue initiatives that deplete human and financial resources and miss opportunities to help students.

 In today’s resource-constrained environment, campus leaders need to be able to act more immediately to impact student outcomes and positively influence the enrollment of continuing students.
-Without persistence, retention and graduation rates fall short of providing the necessary insights leaders need to successfully calibrate success strategies to the real-time needs of students.
+Without persistence, retention and graduation rates fall short of providing the necessary insights leaders need to calibrate success strategies to the real-time needs of students successfully.